stanleychan0507/UBC2023_CapstoneProject/README.md

 |Flask|•light-weight framework<br>•Suitable for small projects<br>•Customizable|•Does not have built-in support for basic database system<br>•Slow deployment of minimum viable product<br>•Limited community support|

 ## Blender
-For a detail documentation check OtherNotes->Cosc499_ROSEN_C_Blender.pdf.
+For a detail documentation check OtherNotes->Cosc499_ROSEN_C_Blender.pdf. // In summary,